Perpetual-eMotion/DynaimicApps/README.md

 The build for Mixed Reality has an additional issue:
 - When the Meta Quest system keyboard appears on screen, there is no way to make it disappear.
 This is a bug related to the interaction between Unity and the Quest runtime.
 Do not use the written prompt text field, but only vocal commands.
 If by chance you have clicked on the text field, press the power button on the headset and make it go in standby, then press it again and make it on again.
 The keyboard should have disappeared
+- When the application runs, it seems that the Quest runtime is not that happy because some weird "tearing" effect happens in front of your eyes from time to time

 In general, this project is still a prototype, and there are many things that are broken or that can be improved.
 Take it as a starting point and not a final destination.